Words by Charlotte Kent

-Some argue mail art waned in the 1990s when the internet provided an alternate collaborative space, suggesting it is a kind of proto-net art .
-“Mail art has no history, only a present,” said Ray Johnson, one of the early mail artists punning on the gift of word and image .
+Some argue mail art waned in the 1990s when the internet provided an alternate collaborative space, suggesting it is a kind of proto-net art1.
+“Mail art has no history, only a present,” said Ray Johnson, one of the early mail artists punning on the gift of word and image2.
 With postcards, it provides a public yet private offering that cultivates a kind of cleverness in the sender; there’s a playfulness in its openness.
-Mail art was a popular movement in the 1970s through 1990s but has been reinvigorated recently in the United States by artists Mark Mothersbaugh and Beatie Wolfe in response to the politicizing of the United States Postal Service (USPS).
+Mail art was a popular movement in the 1970s through the 1990s but has been reinvigorated recently in the United States by artists Mark Mothersbaugh and Beatie Wolfe in response to the United States Postal Service (USPS) politicisation.

-The digital age doesn’t seem like the moment for postcards, but when the USPS requested $25 billion (yes, billion) dollars to manage its flailing operation amidst a pandemic that has more people than ever voting by mail, the US President suggested shutting it down.
+The digital age doesn’t seem like the moment for postcards.
+Still, when the USPS requested $25 billion (yes, billion) dollars to manage its flailing operation amidst a pandemic with more people than ever voting by mail, the US President suggested shutting it down.
 Previous political figures have suggested the same, but this guy started to use it as a tactic to question the extensive use of mail-in voter registrations and ballots—which have no recorded fraud, despite his repetitive claims that it does.
-Given text and email, people don’t send letters as they once did, but USPS was established in the Constitution and across the years has served over and over again to produce the American Dream.
+Given text and email, people don’t send letters as they once did, but USPS was established in the Constitution and, across the years, has served over and over again to produce the American Dream.

 As Mark Mothersbaugh comments: The threat now facing the USPO seems to shake our foundation and challenge rights that, up until now, have been inherent.
 The fact that this has happened in this country not only needs to be documented but it needs to be questioned and commented on.